VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks

-The \texttt{exist} module is a special case of \texttt{describe} module where the parameter $P$ is the average pooled question embeddings.
+The \texttt{exist} module is used when the questions are ``yes/no'' questions.
+This module is a special case of \texttt{describe} module where the parameter $P$ is simply the average pooled question embeddings.
 The above \texttt{where} module is applied to object-level features.
 For temporal-based features such as CNN-based and audio features, the same neural operation is applied along the temporal dimension.
 Each resulting entity-aware output is then incorporated to frame-level features through element-wise summation.

 An advantage of our architecture is that it separates dialogue and video understanding.
 We adopt a transparent approach to solve linguistic entity references during the dialogue understanding phase.
 The resolved entities are fed to the video understanding phase to learn entity-action dynamics in the video.
 We show that our approach is robust when dialogue evolves to many turns and video extends over time (Please refer to Section \ref{sec:results}).